-Apple and Google Have Two Very Different Models of Capitalism
+Capitalism the Apple Way vs. Capitalism the Google Way

 Proponents of the managerial model embodied by Google worry about a different principal-agent problem.
 Rather than being concerned about managers ignoring investors, they are concerned that investors won’t serve the people who would benefit from the long-term success of the company.
 Those professional investors are both the principals for the CEOs but also the agents of many other shareholders.
 The hedge funds that pressured Apple are the dreaded “short-term” investors who are interested only in quick wins and don’t serve their longer-term beneficiaries, such as pension funds, that allocate capital to them in the first place.
 As investors, hedge funds are impatient, and, the argument goes, ruining the economy by shortening time horizons.

 Who’s right?
 Which principal-agent problem is more vexing?
 Stock-market returns are one, albeit imperfect, way of answering this question and since the initial developments, Google has far outperformed Apple.
 But that pattern is flipped if the time frame is restricted to the past year.
-So it won’t be known for many years to come if Apple or Google had a sharper financial strategy.
+So it won’t be known for many years to come if Apple or Google has a sharper financial strategy.

 More importantly, though, how do these strategies impact the lives of everyday people?
 A capitalist system aims for the efficient allocation of capital, and indeed, workers have a better shot at seeing median wages increase when money is being put to its most productive use.
 So to an extent, how they fare under each system has to do with who is deciding where and how profits get invested.
 When managers reallocate profits, that reallocation benefits from the capabilities and knowledge that companies have built over decades, but suffers from the possibly poor incentives of managers.
 When investors are the ones reallocating profits, however, the scope of the reallocation can be broader, theoretically leading to more innovation; at the same time, those investors don’t have preexisting organizational capabilities and they may suffer from their own short-term time horizons.